Church services at 8:30 a.m. in the chapel and

 First United Methodist Youth Fellowship (FUMY)

-7th through 12th grade students meet most Wednesday evenings from 7:00 - 8:30 p.m. from September until May.
+7th through 12th grade students meet most Wednesday evenings at 5:30 p.m. from September until May.

 They do service projects, make discoveries about themselves and others, and have fun!